-Students demonstrate evidence of their learning through the following assessment types:
+Students provide evidence of their learning through eight assessments.

 © 2016 Darwin High School.
 CRICOS Provider: Northern Territory Department of Education, CRICOS Provider Number: 00780M, Course Code Intensive English: 048904G, Course Code Senior Secondary: 058744C